The best things to do in Bend for December

 • Sip a hearty craft brew beside a fire pit on the Bend Ale Trail.
 Now’s a great time to swill seasonal faves you’ll only find this time of year!

 • Make New Year’s Eve plans now.
-Bend loves celebrating our surge to a new year, so make those special dinner reservations now.
-It’s also the time to scope out parties and festivals, like the Disco Inferno Ball at the Riverhouse Convention Center featuring dinner, live music, and more.
+Bend loves celebrating our surge to a new year, so make those special dinner reservations now to ring in 2026.
+It’s also the time to scope out parties and festivals, like the Speakeasy Social at the Riverhouse Convention Center featuring dinner, live music, and more.
 Tickets will go fast, so grab ‘em now and rest easy with your holiday plans set.

 Have a great holiday season in Bend, everyone!
 Enjoy your walk (or snowshoe, bike, or ski run) in our winter wonderland.